Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 Corpus Quarterlies

 What N podcast operators said about X this quarter.
-Drawn from a 5,734-episode FTS index plus 141k buy-side deal notes.
+Drawn from a 5,734-episode FTS index plus 141K buy-side deal notes.
 Signal that nobody listens to all of, in one read.
+If you're investing in the vertical or competing inside it, this is the cross-operator pattern recognition that no single interview gives you.

 Recurring format “12 podcast operators on cash-pay longevity, Q1 ’26.”